djangodissilent/Broker/README.md

 ![Alt text](broker/images/scrshots/3.png?raw=true "Title")

-### A Virtual Stock Trading Website that allow users to but and sell stocks in real time using the IEX API.
+### A Virtual Stock Trading Website that allows users to buy and sell stocks in real-time using the IEX API.

 # FrameWorks